TourBySpot

 St. Nicholas Church

-Discover St. Nicholas Church in Prague's Old Town Square.
-Explore its Baroque architecture, rich history, and stunning interiors, including a grand chandelier and organ.
+Discover St. Nicholas Church in Prague's Old Town Square, a Baroque gem with a rich history, stunning frescoes, and a magnificent crystal chandelier.

 Overview